w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/readable-text-style.md

 The default/authored presentation of :term[text] meets the corresponding values for the :term[content]'s language, or, if the language is not listed in the table, of the language listed with the most similar orthography.

+<div class="issue" data-number="475"></div>

 :::ednote
 The metrics in the following table are still to be determined; the current content is an example.
-To make this requirement testable, phrases like "most text" needs to be defined, as noted in Issue 475.
 :::

 <table class="data">